-There is a social security regime in the United Arab Emirates that applies to qualifying UAE and other Gulf Cooperation Council (GCC) national employees only.
-Non-GCC nationals are not subject to social security in the United Arab Emirates.
+There is a social security regime in the United Arab Emirates (UAE) that applies to qualifying UAE and other Gulf Cooperation Council (GCC) national employees only.
+Non-GCC nationals are not subject to social security in the UAE.

 The employer is responsible for withholding and remitting employee social security contributions.

 In the Dubai International Financial Centre (DIFC), the DIFC Employee Workplace Savings Scheme (DEWS) has been introduced, replacing the End of Service Gratuity Benefit (EOSG) , with the aim of protecting long-term employee savings.
 The new scheme was rolled out on 1 February 2020, and employers now are required to make monthly contributions to DEWS or an alternative regulated Qualifying Scheme, as opposed to paying a lump sum ‘gratuity payment’ to an employee at the end of their employment.
 Employers are required to contribute monthly contributions of 5.83% or 8.33% of the employee’s basic salary (the actual percentage is contingent upon the employee’s length of service) into the scheme.

 There is currently no personal income tax in the UAE.
 As such, capital gains tax is not imposed on UAE national or resident individuals.

 Value-added tax (VAT) was implemented in the UAE on 1 January 2018.

 See Value-added tax in the Other taxes section of the Corporate tax summary for more information.

 There are currently no wealth taxes imposed on individuals in the UAE.

 There are currently no inheritance, estate, or gift taxes imposed on individuals in the UAE.